"Together, A New Start!"

 Supervisor Franklin’s Accomplishments:

-Implemented a transportation budget during COVID-19 that allowed for all transit workers to remain employed;
+• Implemented a transportation budget during COVID-19 that allowed all transit workers to remain employed.

 EDUCATION